 Trend trader David Druz has long championed robustness in trading systems.
 He dismisses trades of short-term traders who fight for quick hitting, arbitrage-style profits as pure noise.
 Traders who focus on short-term trading often miss the longer-term trends–those trends where long-term trend following often bags its biggest opportunities.
 To wait like that, you need complete faith in your trading system.
-However, you are in serious trouble if all you think you need to succeed at trading is the latest hardware and turtle trading software.
-As Barbara Dixon warns:
+Barbara Dixon warns:

 “Contemporary databases, software, and hardware allow system developers to test thousands of ideas almost instantaneously.
 I caution these people about the perils of curve fitting.
 I urge them to remember one of their primary goals is to achieve discipline, which will enable them to earn profits.
 With so many great tools, it’s easy to change or modify a system and to develop indicators rather than rules, but is it always wise?”

 It is easy to get caught up in the AI hype.
 Advertisements run nonstop everywhere promising instant riches.
 Fancy charting software will make you feel like Master of the Universe, but that is false security.
 When describing his early trading successes, John W. Henry made clear it was philosophy, not technology: